badrkacimi/terraform-with-azure/README.md

-# Terraform Azure Static Site
+# Terraform(IaC) Azure Infra for Static Site + Github actions for CICD

 Hosting static site content in Azure Storage and usign Terraform as IaC tool to deploy it.